Archeron-210/Instagrid/README.md

 # Instagrid

-**Instagrid** is a picture collage iOS application, that allows user to create different layouts of collage with their pictures.
+**Instagrid** is a picture collage iOS application in MVC architecture, that allows user to create different layouts of collage with their pictures.

 <img src="Images/Launchscreen.png" width="50%" height="50%"/>